moo-the-cow/moobs-studio/README.md

 But you will defnitely need some NVIDIA GPU supported

-You can access OBS-Studio via browser using novnc accessing your personal LXDE Desktop It comes with integrated Obs-Websocket for streaming have a look at another Project of mine: [streaming](https://github.com/moo-the-cow/streaming)
+You can access OBS-Studio via browser using novnc accessing your personal LXDE Desktop It comes with integrated Obs-Websocket for streaming have a look at another Projects of mine: [streaming](https://github.com/moo-the-cow/streaming) and [moobs](https://github.com/moo-the-cow/moobs)

 Because this is specifically for streaming there will be a preset of scenes (especially the LIVE scene having the srt setup from my other project).
 Feel free to change the backgrounds for BRB etc.